 How To Get Rid Of Slugs And Snails In The Garden

-Ever asked yourself “what can I use to get rid of snails in my garden”?
+Have you ever asked yourself, “What can I use to get rid of snails in my garden”?
+Or what can I do about slugs?

-Or, if you have pets, maybe you thought: “how to get rid of snails and slugs without harming dogs”?
+Or, if you have pets, maybe you thought: “How do I get rid of snails and slugs without harming dogs”?
 I hear you!
 And I’m here to help.

 If you only have a few, go ahead and pick them out by hand at night.
 It’ll take you a few minutes each evening and you won’t have to try anything else.
 You might want to involve your kids in this, as disgusting as we adults think they are, kids LOVE playing with snails.